01.030: Production and Hosting of Major Events

 1. Overview

-This policy ensures that major events (including popular concerts) sponsored by university departments, student organizations, and non-university affiliated users of university property are produced in a manner that reasonably assures the health and safety of all involved, limits civil and financial liability, is legal, and is consistent with applicable university policy.
+This policy ensures that major events sponsored by university departments, student organizations, and external partners, and non-university affiliated users of university property are produced in a manner that reasonably assures the health and safety of all involved, limits civil and financial liability, is legal, and is consistent with applicable university policy.

 2. Scope

-For the purposes of this policy, a "major event" is defined as any planned gathering expected to attract 200 or more persons.
-Events attracting fewer than 200 persons may be reviewed by the Major Events Committee, at its discretion, if the proposed event is deemed by any member of the committee to pose a potential health and safety threat.
+For the purposes of this policy, a "major event" is defined as a public event that is expected to draw at least 200 attendees, and/or an event which involves the services and usage of three or more Ohio university entities (e.g., parking & transportation, facilities, Ohio university police department OUPD, conference and event services, etc.).
+Examples include parades, street fairs, Athens community based-events, etc., or if an event is deemed by any member of the committee to pose a potential health and safety concern or civil and/or financial liability.
 Excluded from the purview of this policy are events in the following categories:

-1. Events planned or monitored by university units that are held in facilities controlled by the unit (e.g., ICA events held in ICA facilities, Campus Recreation events held in Campus Recreation facilities, Performing Arts Series events held in Templeton-Blackburn Alumni Memorial Auditorium, any event taking place in Baker University Center, etc.), and
+1. Events planned or monitored by university units that are held in facilities controlled by the unit (e.g., ICA events held in intercollegiate athletics (ICA) facilities, campus recreation events held in campus recreation facilities, performing arts series events held in Templeton-Blackburn Alumni Memorial Auditorium, any event taking place in baker university center, etc.), and

 3. Events